mdevecka/backend/README.md

 AI_ACCESS_TOKEN_SECRET=
 # Interval in seconds for sending images to AI for processing (defaults to 30)
 AI_AUTO_PROCESS_INTERVAL=30
+# Pixel limit for AI processing, image is rescaled to limit if exceeded
+AI_IMAGE_PIXEL_LIMIT=10000000
 # Folder for static images generated from public images; if empty no static images will be generated
 STATIC_FILE_ROOT=static
 ```